What happens when 2 players, one in VR and another in real life, investigate the tortured mind of an abuse victim?

 What we did

-The team behind this ambitious project was made of VR studio Exzeb, film production studio Cinétévé, escape games specialists Labsterium and interactive developers Alter Equals.
+The team behind this ambitious project included VR studio Exzeb, film production studio Cinétévé, escape games specialists Labsterium, Web Interactive Studio HKI and interactive developers Alter Equals.

 The experience consists of a two-person escape room investigation.
 One player explores the physical room where Emilie, the victim, was held captive, whilst the other, fitted with an HTC Vive, steps into her unconscious.
 The VR player would communicate clues to the IRL one based on memories he would uncover in VR.
 Conversely, the IRL player would solve enigmas and interact with physical objects to help move the VR story forward.